 Email marketing remains one of the most effective tools in your digital marketing toolbox.
+One of the reasons is because of the constant usage of smartphones and Wi-Fi.
+As a matter of fact according to DMA, 73% of people prefer emails as their way of communicating with brands.
+In this research, email beats other channels such as social media, SMS, messenger apps, phone, web banners and face to face.
+This is a great chance for marketers to take advantage of all the benefits email marketing has to offer.
 And in the age of personalization, it should come as no surprise that consumers prefer a personalized email.
 In fact, according to Aberdeen, email personalization increases click-through rates by an average of 14% and improves conversions by 10%.

 Yet, many marketers are still not personalizing their email communications.
 In fact, a survey by Certona reports that only 39% of online retailers send personalized product recommendations.
 So why aren’t marketers using personalization when they know that it works?